Synovitis – The Runner’s Guide to Diagnosis, Treatment & Prevention

 - Complete flexion and extension movements of your limbs and joints.

-- Nausea, vomiting
+- Nausea and vomiting

-- Constipation, diarrhea
+- Constipation and diarrhea

 - Poor appetite